The average cost of adding an addition in New Jersey is $86,460. This data comes from actual project costs, as reported by ImproveNet.

 If you’d like to get a home addition cost estimation, head over to Home Advisor’s True Cost Guide.

 Plan your build

-This means starting off knowing the type of home addition you want and planning the design, floor plan and budget specifically for it.
-Most homeowners think they approach this during the concept phase, however, once they speak to a home addition contractor they find that it’s more involved than expected.
-If you’re not sure which project type fits your needs, consult with a professional.
-They will review your wants and goals to make suggestions that fit for your family and home.
+This means knowing the type of home addition you want and planning the design, floor plan, and budget.
+Most homeowners think they approach this during the concept phase.
+However, once they speak to a home addition contractor, they find that it’s more involved than expected.
+If you’re unsure which project type fits your needs, consult a professional.
+They will review your wants and goals to make suggestions that fit your family and home.

 Choose the materials

 The best home additions look like part of the original structure.
 To ensure yours falls in that category, speak with a professional about roof and foundation, choosing finishes, and integrating your home’s operational systems.
 Here’s a checklist of what to bring up during a call or meeting with a home addition Contractor: